Ras Burqa massacre: Trial and conviction

 After the shootings, Egyptian authorities claimed that the perpetrator Khater was mentally ill.
-During the initial interrogations, Khatir claimed that he had been unaware of the identity or nationality of the people he had shot and that they had made no offense or provocation toward him.
-The only reason why he had opened fire was that, as Khatir said, they had trespassed on a prohibited territory.
+During the initial interrogations, Khater claimed that he had been unaware of the identity or nationality of the people he had shot and that they had made no offense or provocation toward him.
+The only reason why he had opened fire was that, as Khater said, they had trespassed on a prohibited territory.
 He was tried by a closed military tribunal and on 28 December 1985 sentenced to life in prison at hard labor.
-Ten days later, on 8 January 1986, Khatir was found dead in his prison hospital room hanging by a strip torn from a sheet of plastic.
+Ten days later, on 8 January 1986, Khater was found dead in his prison hospital room hanging by a strip torn from a sheet of plastic.
 The authorities declared his death a suicide.
 Opposition parties in Egypt claimed that he had been murdered.

 After Khater's death, the Iranian government of Ayatollah Khomeini issued a stamp "In honour of the martyrdom of Sulayman Khater, Hero of Sinai", and named a street in Tehran for him.

 Khater is still praised and valorized in the anti-Israel press.
 Near the anniversary in October 2018 the Turkey-based Muslim Brotherhood Watan TV host Dina Zakaria called Khater a hero.